letscontrolit/GUIEasy/README.md

 [grunt bump:rc]        1.0.rc1.124     is created
 ...
-[grunt bump:rc]        1.0.rc3.126     is the version that is finally accepted [grunt bump:minor]     1.1.0           is created and released.
+[grunt bump:rc]        1.0.rc3.126     is the version that is finally accepted [grunt bump:minor]     1.1.0           is created and released
 ```

 Another example